Siege of the International Legations: Casualties

-Chinese military casualties are not known, nor were deaths among the Chinese Christians in the Legation Quarter recorded.

 Propaganda

 During the siege Sheng Xuanhuai and other provincial officials suggested the Qing court give Li Hongzhang full diplomatic power to negotiate with foreign powers.
 Li Hongzhang telegraphed back to Sheng Xuanhuai on June 25, describing the war declaration a "false edict" (luanming).
-Later, the "Southeast Mutual Protection" was reached by provincial officials as a consensus not to follow Empress Cixi’s declaration of war.
-Li Hongzhang also totally refused to listen to orders from the government for more troops when they were needed to fight against the foreigners, which he had available, derailing the Chinese war effort.
+Later, the "Southeast Mutual Protection" was reached by provincial officials as a consensus not to follow Empress Cixi's declaration of war.
+Li Hongzhang also refused government orders for more troops to fight against the foreigners, which he had available, derailing the Chinese war effort.

-Li Hongzhang used the siege as a political weapon against his rivals in Beijing, since he controlled the Chinese telegraph service; he exaggerated and lied, claiming that Chinese forces committed atrocities and murder upon the foreigners and exterminated all of them.
+Li Hongzhang was able to use the siege as a political weapon against his rivals in Beijing as he controlled the Chinese telegraph service; he exaggerated and lied, claiming that Chinese forces committed atrocities and murder upon the foreigners and exterminated all of them.
 This information was sent to the Western world.
-He aimed to infuriate the Europeans against the Chinese forces in Beijing, and succeeded in spreading massive amounts of false information to the West.
-This false information spread by Li played a part in the massive atrocities which the foreigners later committed upon the Chinese in Beijing.
-For refusing to obey the Chinese government's orders and not sending his own troops to help the Chinese army at all during the Boxer Rebellion, Li Hongzhang was praised by the Westerners.
+He aimed to infuriate the Europeans against the Chinese forces in Beijing, and succeeded in spreading massive amounts of false information to the West, which played a part in the massive atrocities which the foreigners later committed upon the Chinese in Beijing.
+Li Hongzhang was praised by the Westerners for refusing to obey the Chinese government's orders and not sending his own troops to help the Chinese army during the Boxer Rebellion.